Taking the train in France is convenient, easy, and now very, very fast on most lines. Below is a map of the major rail lines in France.

 Eurostar trains connect London to Paris in 2 hours and 15 minutes.

-You can book tickets in advance of your travel using any of the links above through our partner Rail Europe.
+You can book tickets in advance of your travel through our partner Rail Europe.

 If you would rather drive drive: Rental and Lease Cars: France offers an option to lease a brand new car with great insurance if you are staying three weeks or longer.